 A TV Movie App

-Following the murder of her father, a few years earlier, Anna (Anna Hutchison - Firehouse Christmas) has split her self between her reclusive mother and studying at law school, whilst her sister Sasha (Karissa Lee Staples - A Friend's Obsession) has reconnected with Matt (Rhys Ward - Client Seduction), a high school boyfriend thanks to the dating app Swipe.
-It is thanks to Sasha, thinking Anna needs to loosen up, that she puts her profile on Swipe and Anna ends up on a series of dates, including one witg the handsome architect Pete (Philipp Karner).
-But Anna also discovers how creepy the app is with it telling you how close a crush is, whilst she also starts receiving creepy messages from an anonymous user.
+Following the murder of her father, a few years earlier, Anna (Anna Hutchison - Firehouse Christmas) has split her self between her reclusive mother and studying at law school, whilst her sister, Sasha (Karissa Lee Staples - A Friend's Obsession), has reconnected with Matt (Rhys Ward - Client Seduction), a high school boyfriend, thanks to the dating app Swipe.
+It is thanks to Sasha, thinking Anna needs to loosen up, that she puts her profile on Swipe and Anna ends up on a series of dates, including one with Pete (Philipp Karner), a handsome architect.
+But Anna also discovers how creepy the dating app is with it telling you how close a crush is, whilst she also starts receiving creepy messages from an anonymous user.

 Do you know what the worst thing is being a movie reviewer?
-I end up watching a lot of bleugh, those movies which even before they even start fail to fill me with any enthusiasm.
-"Wrong Swipe", which is also known as "Killer Date", is one of those movies as here we have yet another movie which uses online danger as the basis of its story.
+I end up watching a lot of bleugh, those movies which before they even start fail to fill me with any enthusiasm.
+"Wrong Swipe", which is also known as "Killer Date", is one of those movies as here we have yet another movie which uses online danger as the basis for its story.
 And in the case of "Wrong Swipe" we have a dating app behind all the trouble as an attractive young student finds herself being harassed by a mystery man after her sister signs her up to the dating app.

 What this all boils down to is that "Wrong Swipe" is in many ways typical of modern made for TV thrillers which rely heavily on the cast's appeal more than anything.
 But whilst those new to the world of TV movies might find it entertaining those who have watched those from the 90s might find it weak in comparison.